 Our wide range of steel sleepers is designed to cater for all types of application, from metre gauge railways to mainline passenger and heavy haul freight routes.

-Investment in research and development means we can offer a wide range of steel railway sleepers.
+Investment in research and development means we can offer a wide range of broad gauge and narrow gauge steel railway sleepers.
+Even dual gauge sleepers are possible where projects require.
 These products meet modern operational demands and track-laying methods.
-We offer steel sleeper designs for applications varying from metre gauge railways through to mainline operation including heavy axle loads and high speeds.
+We manufacture steel sleeper designs for applications varying from metre gauge railways through to mainline operation including heavy axle loads and high speeds.
 Our designs optimise the combination of sleeper and fastening - for efficient installation and minimum maintenance.